 Young Adult Leadership Committee

 We host over a hundred events every year.
 How do we do it?
 Who comes up with all the ideas?
 The answer is the Young Adult Leadership Committee (YALC).
-These dedicated young adult volunteers are the brains and brawn behind our programs and events.
-They comprise a sample of our Young Adult Community: they’re in their 20s and 30s, they’re single and married, they’re women and men, they’re awesome!
-As such, the programs they create are just what you want to do.
-If you are interested in joining, please email Mike Amerikaner.
+These dedicated young adult volunteer congregation members are the brains and brawn behind our programs and events.
+They comprise a sample of our Young Adult Community: they’re in their 20s and 30s, and they’re awesome!

 Jonathan Bloom first attended Temple Emanu-El's Late Shabbat in 2008, and was instantly hooked.
 After years of following his television news career through the small and largely Christian towns of Middle America, finding Emanu-El's vibrant and growing Young Adult Community was like finally coming home.
 It was the happy end to the first chapter of an exciting Jewish journey that continues to unfold here in San Francisco.
 A Temple member since late 2008, Jonathan has performed comedic roles in the Purim Follies since 2010, and has been a fixture at other Jewish social events, often as a volunteer bartender and unofficial event photographer.
 In 2012, after a career move that ended many years of working evenings and weekends, Jonathan took a long-awaited step and joined the Young Adult Leadership Committee, hoping to help shape this dynamic and one-of-a-kind community for his peers and the generations that follow.
 Jonathan can be found skiing the slopes of Lake Tahoe during the winter, cheering on the San Francisco Giants by summer, and performing pop-up concerts with the a cappella group Scales Of The City when you least expect it.
 Jonathan can also be seen most weekday evenings on ABC 7, reporting on the tech world's latest innovations, and the great Bay Area minds that create them.